Frequently Asked Questions

 We tailor the amount of time on the course to whatever your group wants or needs.
 We typically schedule half-day programs for 2-4 hours and full day programs for 6-8 hours, though the timing is completely flexible based on a group's needs.

 Food can be brought to the course and lunch and/or dinner time can be built into your group's schedule.

 How do I become a facilitator?

 Rec Services will periodically seek out new facilitator staff to undergo the extensive challenge course training and join our staff.
-For more information about becoming a facilitator, contact Travis Redeker at email@example.com.
+For more information about becoming a facilitator, contact John Wondra at firstname.lastname@example.org.